rubenchristoffer/Hetty-HTTP-Utilities/README.md

 - Built-in support for Jsoup HTML parser
 - Uses custom unchecked exceptions so that you do not need empty try-catch statements everywhere

-## Requirements
-- Requires Java 1.7 or newer

 ## Documentation
-Javadoc is available at this project's <a href="https://rubenchristoffer.github.io/Hetty-HTTP-Utilities/">Github Pages</a>.
+Javadoc is available at this project's <a href="https://rubenchristoffer.github.io/Hetty-HTTP-Utilities/">Github Pages</a>, which can also be found in the <a href="../../tree/gh-pages">gh-pages branch</a>.